credit card icon

 However, this doesn’t necessarily mean you’ll have to go without.
 Although most banks and building societies expect you to have a UK address before you can open a bank account, there are some specialist products that have been designed for non-residents and those who don’t have a fixed address, which could be an alternative if you do not meet the standard criteria.

-Working in collaboration with Shelter and other UK charities, HSBC offers special bank accounts for the homeless in selected branches across the UK.
-The No Fixed Address programme is specifically for those experiencing housing difficulties who are receiving support from one of the partner charities, and does not require proof of address.
+That said, some high street banks are able to cater to non-residents, expats and those without proof of address through an initiative between homelessness charity Shelter and the UK government.
+This builds on a collaboration between Shetler and HSBC which saw the provider offering special bank accounts for the homeless in selected branches; known as the No Fixed Address programme, it’s specifically for those experiencing housing difficulties who are receiving support from one of the partner charities, and does not require proof of address.

 Bear in mind that all banks are required to have alternative processes in place for those who can’t provide proof of address in order to avoid financial exclusion.
 If you’re struggling in this respect, always contact your local branch to see what alternative options are available.

-Digital-only banks operate wholly in the digital space – meaning they don’t have any physical branch locations, with all services typically provided online, via telephone banking or (most often) a dedicated smartphone app.
-Yet this can sometimes make it more difficult to be accepted without proof of address, so always make sure to speak to the bank if you don’t have this evidence available.
+Digital-only banks may be an option, but their lack of physical presence means it can sometimes be more difficult to be accepted without proof of address, so always make sure to speak to the bank if you don’t have this evidence available.

 If you can't meet the normal address verification requirements to open a current account, you may still be able to open a basic bank account.
 Basic bank accounts are offered by selected high street banks, making them ideal for those who would prefer to bank with a mainstream name rather than a digital challenger.